pattonsgirl/Fall2021-CEG3120/Projects/Project4/README.md

     - The configuration script uses some bash syntax.
         - space / ` /` means the command continues on a new line.
 Very nice for readability
         - && `&&` need to go inbetween commands.
 You will see space && / ` && /` in between commands - again, readability

+## Identifying Success

+A successful stack will (once created) have an instance you can ssh into.

 ## Submission